elim2g/godot-tbloader/Readme.md

 modified [C++ port](https://github.com/EIRTeam/qodot/tree/4.0) of it.

 # Why not Qodot?
 Qodot is great!
 It works really well.
-I initially made TBLoader because I wanted to try several different approaches to creating meshes, including creating a bunch of `CSGMesh3D` inside of `CSGCombiner3D`, but that ended up being [problematic](https://github.com/godotengine/godot/issues/58637).
+I initially made TurntLoader because I wanted to try several different approaches to creating meshes, including creating a bunch of `CSGMesh3D` inside of `CSGCombiner3D`, but that ended up being [problematic](https://github.com/godotengine/godot/issues/58637).